-If you want to see wildlife and lots of it, Selous delivers.
+If you want to see wildlife and lots of it, Nyerere National Park delivers.
 In particular, during the dry season when the bush offers less protection and the animals are driven to the waterholes and river.
-It’s this vast population of mammals which leads Selous to be commonly referred to as ‘the last wilderness in Africa’.
+It’s this vast population of mammals that leads Selous to be commonly referred to as ‘the last wilderness in Africa’.

 There are now fewer than 5000 wild dogs (New Scientist 24.05.1997), Lycaon pictus, on the plains of Africa.
 Some estimates put the figure as low as 3000.
 Wild dogs are now endangered; only six nations hold populations larger than 100 individuals.
 (Journal of Zoology June, 1995).
 Selous Game Reserve has the largest population of Wild Dogs in Africa (estimated to be 12% of total population left).